eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

-Having multiple attributes instead of only one allows different levels of granularity for requests and responses, and thus allows PID Providers and Relying Parties to practice data minimization.
+Having multiple attributes instead of only one allows different levels of granularity for requests and responses, and thus allows PID Providers and Relying Parties to practice data minimisation.
 For example, in some contexts a Relying Party must verify only that the PID User is a resident of a certain country.
 Releasing more specific address information such as state, city or postal code would then constitute an